RIC vs. BTE hearing aids: Which should you choose

 RIC hearing aids can also offer considerable range, but those with severe hearing loss will still need the bigger boost from a BTE style.

-BTE hearing aids: benefits and drawbacks
+BTE hearing aids: Pros and cons

-Benefits: Behind-the-Ear hearing aids offer the most powerful sound amplification out of any style, making them suitable for all levels of hearing loss—particularly those with profound and/or high-frequency hearing loss.
+Behind-the-Ear hearing aids offer the most powerful sound amplification out of any style, making them suitable for all levels of hearing loss—particularly those with profound and/or high-frequency hearing loss.

 BTE hearing aids’ traditionally larger size also makes them easier to insert/remove, adjust settings and replace the battery—a big benefit for those with dexterity concerns.